phoenixframework/phoenix/G_channels.md

 end
 ```

 `broadcast!/3` will notify all joined clients on this `socket`'s topic and invoke their `handle_out/3` callbacks. `handle_out/3` isn't required callback, but it allows us to customize and filter broadcasts before they reach each client.
-Here we also see `handle_out/3` for the first time.
 By default, `handl_out/3` is implemented for us and simply pushes the message on to the client, just like our definition.
 We included it here because hooking into outgoing events allows for poweful messages customization and filtering.
 Let's see how.

 #### Outgoing Events
-We won't implement this for our application, but imagine our chat application allowed users to ignore messages about new users joining a room.
+We won't implement this for our application, but imagine our chat app allowed users to ignore messages about new users joining a room.
 We could implement that behavior like this.
 (Of course, this assumes that we have a `User` model with an `ignorning?/2` function, and that we pass a user in via the `assigns` map.)

 ```elixir
 def handle_out("user_joined", msg, socket) do